Ganeshvs-13/X-CALCULATOR/README.md

-it can be used for
+it can be used for calculating the cgpa and sgpa simple intrest